Graylog2/graylog2-images/docker/README.md

 $ docker run -t -p 9000:9000 -p 12201:12201 -e GRAYLOG_NODE_ID=some-rand-omeu-uidasnodeid -e GRAYLOG_SERVER_SECRET=somesecretsaltstring -v /graylog/data:/var/opt/graylog/data -v /graylog/logs:/var/log/graylog graylog2/allinone
 ```

-Please keep in mind that there are configuration options which are bound to the Graylog server node-id.
-E.g. inputs will not start when
-loaded from another Graylog instance.
-The best way is to stop and start the same container to make sure all configurations work like
-expected.
-A new container on old configuration data can produce problems.
+Please make sure that you always use the same node-ID and server secret.
+Otherwise your users can't login or inputs will not be started after creating a new container on old data.

 Other volumes to persist: